Our World Top-10 List: Ancient Ruins

-The Khajuraho temples are famous for their erotic sculptures, but equally impressive is the setting, the architecture and the well-preserved condition of the temples.
-There are a myriad of sculptured scenes covering the temple walls – depicting everything from armies fighting to everyday activities, including some done in private.
+The Khajuraho temples are famous for their erotic sculptures but equally impressive are the setting, the architecture, and the well-preserved condition of the temples.
+There is a myriad of sculptured scenes covering the temple walls – depicting everything from armies fighting to everyday activities, including some done in private.

-We hired some bicycles and rode the 6 km out to Ankor Wat.
+We hired some bicycles and rode the 6 km out to Angkor Wat.
 From there it was a long slog of 26 km looping around the main attractions.
-First and foremost was the most important Ankor Wat – the largest religious structure in the world.
+First and foremost was the most important Angkor Wat – the largest religious structure in the world.
 It has amazing bas relief carvings surrounding the exterior of the building.
-The sheer size of the area was phenomenal – Ankor Wat is just one of hundreds of temples and buildings in different states of ruin – some still overgrown with trees.
+The sheer size of the area was phenomenal – Angkor Wat is just one of the hundreds of temples and buildings in different states of ruin – some still overgrown with trees.

 3. Karnak Temples, Luxor Egypt

-Just north of the town of Luxor, on the River Nile, is this large Egyptian ruins.
+Just north of the town of Luxor, on the River Nile, is these large Egyptian ruins.

 4. Palenque ruins, Mexico

-The Mayan ruins in Palenque were quite different to the others we have seen in Central America, large buildings with an amazing underground tunnel network.
+The Mayan ruins in Palenque were quite different from the others we have seen in Central America, large buildings with an amazing underground tunnel network.